moonshine-software/doc/en/appearance/colors.md

 ```

 If the layout does not define `$palette`, MoonShine falls back to the global configuration value.

+After choosing a palette, you can move on to configuring colors via the `ColorManager` API.
+The following sections cover the core methods, ways to read values back, and shortcuts for common components.

 <a name="methods"></a>
 ## Methods